DemisChan/Koalas_BnB/recipe/recipe.md

 # Multiple entries
-visit "/bnb"
+visit "/properties"
-click link "Add house"
+click link "Add property"
-enter "Villa Rainbow" into "Name" field enter "Paphos, Cyprus" into "Address" field enter "Beautiful house on the beach" into "Description" field enter "£80" into "Price" field enter "Yes/No" into "Availability" field click button "Post" click link "Add house" enter "Villa Rainbow 2" into "Name" field enter "Limassol, Cyprus" into "Address" field enter "Beautiful house in the woods" into "Description" field enter "£90" into "Price" field enter "Yes/No" into "Availability" field click button "Post"
+enter "Villa Rainbow" into "Name" field enter "Paphos, Cyprus" into "Address" field enter "Beautiful house on the beach" into "Description" field enter "£80" into "Price" field enter "Yes/No" into "Availability" field click button "Post" click link "Add property" enter "Villa Rainbow 2" into "Name" field enter "Limassol, Cyprus" into "Address" field enter "Beautiful house in the woods" into "Description" field enter "£90" into "Price" field enter "Yes/No" into "Availability" field click button "Post"
-# User sees in the house list:
+# User sees in the property list:
 # Name: Villa Rainbow
 # Address: Paphos, Cyprus
 # Desciption: Beautiful house on the beach